 Likewise, non-custodial wallets have complications.
 They are often more difficult to understand and set up.
 Users also have no way to recover their assets if they lose their private keys or get hacked.

-Setting up a Custodial Wallet vs. a Non-Custodial Wallet
+Setting Up a Custodial Wallet vs. a Non-Custodial Wallet

 Custodial wallets usually have a straightforward setup process.
 It’s simple to create an account on your chosen platform — although you’ll need to provide some personal information.
 From there, it can be as easy as depositing funds into your wallet with a credit card or ACH transfer.